How to Report Feedback, Identity and Operational Abuses on eBay

 If you see someone trying to interfere with eBay’s operation, eBay staffers want you to tell them about it.
 Here are two roguish operational abuses:

-Hacking: A user purposely interferes with eBay’s computer operations (for example, by breaking into unauthorized files).
+Hacking: A user purposely interferes with eBay’s computer operations.

 Spamming: The user sends unsolicited commercial e-mail to eBay users.